tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 <!--more-->

 The first challenge to beginning your research study is finding a topic you are interested in.
 Then, you must find a niche within that topic that still contains an open research problem.
-Here, I consider the issue for the Master's and the PhD.
+Here, I consider the situation for the Master's and the PhD.

-When considering a Master's or PhD, your first consideration is.
-Will it be a data science problem or a machine learning problem?
-Here, I consider data science to be the application of machine learning within a business domain.
+When considering a Master's or PhD, your first consideration will be to do a data science problem or a machine learning problem?
+I think of data science as applying machine learning within a specific domain.

 ### Data Science

-One line of thinking can always guide you when you pick a topic in data science.
-Your first questions have to be:
+One line of consideration can guide you when picking a topic in data science.
+Your order of interrogation has to be:
 1. Have you got the data, or can you get it?
 2. If the data is publicly available.
 Has this already been done?
-3. If it has already been done.
+3. If someone has already done it.
 What is my contribution or novelty?

 We will get to contribution vs novelty shortly.